bongohive-internship/css-introduction-2-comforts/README.md

     src: url("../fonts/Roboto-Regular.ttf");
 }
 ```
-### 3. inherit in CSS
+### 3. Inherit in CSS

 ### Using inherit in CSS.
-To have your sitting span over in your all you tags under body. it good practice doing so.
+We use CSS inherit to have your sitting span over in your all your tags under the tag body. it good practice doing so.

 ```
 body {